 Then He took the cup, and when He had given thanks He gave it to them, and they all drank from it.
 And He said to them, “This is My blood of the new covenant, which is shed for many.Mark 14:23-24

-Jesus is saying that the communion wine is related to the New Covenant that is about to start at His death.
+Jesus says that the communion wine is related to the New Covenant about to start at His death.

 3. Jesus Commanded us to Practice Communion

 Paul received from Jesus what he passed onto the Corinthian church:

 For I received from the Lord that which I also delivered to you:1 Corinthians 11:23

 Communion is, therefore, something we should do when we gather.